 I. Rights and obligations of directors - code of conduct 5

-1. Acknowledgement of rights and obligations
+1. Acknowledgement of rights and obligations 5

 2. Concurrent offices 5

 3. Shareholder as individual - Defense of corporate interest 5

 4. Attendance 6

 5. Information - Training - Confidentiality 6

 6. Prevention of conflicts of interests 7

 7. Prevention of insiders dealing 7

 7.1 Privileged information

-7.2 Closed periods and prohibition of speculative transactions 7
+7.2 Closed periods and prohibition of speculative transactions

-7.3 Obligations to report dealing
+7.3 Obligations to report dealing 8

 7.4 Holding conditions of Imerys shares 8

 II.
-Independence of directors 0
+Independence of directors 9

-General individual obligation
+1. General individual obligation

-Recognition of the independent director status
+2. Recognition of the independent director status

-2.1 Definition of the independent director status
+2.1 Definition of the independent director

 2.2 Qualifying as independent director

 3. Minimum number of independent directors

-5. Millimum number of independent directors 10

 III.
-Mission et functioning of the Board 11
+Mission et functioning of the Board

-Mission and attributions of the Board
+1. Mission and attributions of the Board

-1.1 Appointment of the Chairman of the Board, the Chief Executive Officer and, as the ca
+1.1 Appointment of the Chairman of the Board, the Chief Executive Officer and, as the case

-Deputy Chief Executive Officer(s) and determination of their compensation
+Deputy Chief Executive Officer(s) and compensation of the corporate officers

 1.2 Constant control of the Management of the Company by the Executive Management

 1.3 Prior authorizations required for the Executive Management

 1.4 The Board and Shareholders' General Meetings

 1.5 Specific delegations of power to Executive Management

 1.6 Examination of its functioning methods

 1.7 Public and market communications

 2. Functioning of the Board

 2.1 Composition

 2.2 Term of office

 2.3 Meetings

 2.4 Calling of meetings and information to the directors

+2.5 Written consultation 16

-2.5 Language of the Board
+2.6 Language of the Board 17

-2.5 Quorum and Majority
+2.7 Quorum and Majority 17

-2.6 Compensation
+2.8 Compensation of the Board members

-2.7 Reimbursement of expenses
+2.9 Reimbursement of expenses 18

-2.8 Powers
+2.10 Powers 18

-2.0 1 Owe13 1 /
+IV Mission and functioning of specialized committees 10

 IV.
-Mission and functioning of specialized committees 18
+Mission and functioning of specialized committees

-1. Strategic Committee

 1.1 Mission

 1.2 Attributions

-1.3 Composition 20
+1.3 Composition

 2. Appointment Committee

 2.1 Mission

 2.2 Attributions

 2.3 Composition

-Compensation Committee

-3.1 Mission